Here's What Kevin Durant Said About Steph Curry After The Nets Lost To The Warriors

 The Golden State Warriors crushed the Brooklyn Nets 117-99 on Tuesday night to improve to a 12-2 record, which is the best in the NBA.

+Meanwhile, the Nets fell to 10-5, (but they did rebound on Wednesday night beating the Cleveland Cavaliers 109-99 to improve to 11-5).

-Kevin Durant was going up against his former team that he won two NBA Championships with, and he scored 19 points, grabbed five rebounds and dished out three assists.
+Kevin Durant was going up against his former team on Tuesday night that he won two NBA Championships with, and he scored 19 points, grabbed five rebounds and dished out three assists.

 His former teammate Steph Curry went off for 37 points, seven rebounds and five assists.